-This town was discovered in the 19th century, when the British decided to set-up tea bushes on the slopes of the place.
+This town was discovered in the 19th century, when the British decided to set up tea bushes on the slopes of the place.
 Palampur is, thus, also known as the Tea County of the state which exports the tea under various brands.
-Small towns, terraced paddy fields, temples, villages, colonial bungalows, and snow enveloped Dhauladhar Mountains make the place a tourist haven.
+Small towns, terraced paddy fields, temples, villages, colonial bungalows, and snowy Dhauladhar Mountains make the place a tourist haven.

 Travelers can visit Palampur all year round as the temperature of the place remains moderate.
 In summers the temperature of the place ranges between 15° C to 29° C, which is ideal for sightseeing and exploration.
-Palampur receives heavy rainfall during the Monsoon season; therefore, tourists should be prepared with rain gear.
+Palampur receives heavy rainfall during the monsoon season; therefore, tourists should be prepared with rain gear.
 The winter season here begins from the month of November.
-During this time the temperature of the place may go drop down to -2° C and snowfall may also occur.
+During this time the temperature of the place may drop down to -2° C with snowfall.

-Gaggal, also known as Dharamsala-Kangra Airport is the nearest to Palampur, situated at a distance of 40 km.
-This airport is directly connected to major cities; Delhi and Mumbai.
+Gaggal, also known as the Dharamsala-Kangra Airport is the nearest airport to Palampur, situated at a distance of 40 km.
+This airport is directly connected to major cities of Delhi and Mumbai.
 Travellers who wish to reach Palampur by rail can avail trains till Maranda, a narrow gauge railhead, while Pathankot is the nearest broad gauge rail head situated at a distance of 120 km from the town.
-In addition to this Palampur is easily accessible via road.
+In addition to this, Palampur is easily accessible via road.
 Travelers can avail private or state owned buses from Mandi, Pathankot, and Dharmshala.